Direct debit

 - After a few days (usually 3) for Bacs

-You request the pay-in
+Request the first pay-in

 Once the mandate’s Status